Cotton canvas tents

 A tent on fire

 No tent fabric is fireproof.
-Today most tent makers claim their fabrics are fire retardant but all tents will burn and most will burn remarkably quickly.
+Many fabrics will be fire retardant but all tents will burn and most will burn remarkably quickly.

-That’s the reason you should never use any equipment with open flames in a tent and, however romantic you think it may be, never, ever use candles in or near a tent.
+That’s one of the reasons you should never use any equipment with open flames in a tent and, however romantic you think it may be, never use candles in or near a tent.

 If your tent does catch fire there is only one thing to do.
 Get everybody out and get clear of the tent as quickly as possible.
 Save yourself and worry about the tent later.